Web-Projects-Course/javascript-in-class-exercise/README.md

 </script>
 ```

 Normally we will place our JavaScript in a separate file, but today we will just embed it in the HTML document.
 We will be placing all our code today between these script tags.
-Open the page in the browser, or if you already have reload it.
+Open the page in the browser or if you already have, reload it.
+Open the JavaScript console as we did in Part I.

+*Keep in mind that Live Preview in Brackets won't work with the JavaScript console open.*

 ## Conditionals